MA Musical Theatre

 WHO IS THE PROGRAMME FOR?

-The MA Dance Programme is designed for mature, adventurous and ambitious dance artists who wish to develop/transition their career.
-The MA Dance programme is designed for those with considerable prior experience of dance and dance technique.
-The experience may come from professional dance training, undergraduate studies in the performing arts, or professional theatre experience.
+The MA Musical Theatre Programme is designed for mature, adventurous and ambitious musical theatre performers / creators who wish to develop or transition their career.
+The MA Musical Theatre programme is designed for those with considerable prior experience of acting, singing and musical theatre performance.
+The experience may come from professional vocational training, undergraduate studies in the performing arts, or professional theatre experience.

 POTENTIAL CAREER OPTIONS / EDUCATIONAL PROGRESSION

-Depending on choices made through the programme students may go on to careers across a broad spectrum of dance practice.
+Depending on choices made through the programme students may go on to careers across a broad spectrum of musical theatre practice.
 This includes: